evilfeonix/HUNTER/README.md

  Please shire this tool in order platforms.

-### **Our Goal**:
-our current stars and forkers... our goal is to reach...
-- 1,000 followers
-- 700 stars
-- 400 forkers
-- 200 watchers
-- 100 issues
-Please support and encourage us by starring and forking this our tool, and others of our tools.

 ### **Tutorial**:
 we also provide a youtube video tutorial that cover buth installation and usage of this tool.\
 click the link below to watch the complete tutorial `link here`, and also dont forget to subscribing to our youtube channels.